 - And the seller should deliver one copy of from 27C collected from buyer to Chief Commissioner/ Commissioner of Income Tax.

-If an issued TCS certificate is lost, the person collecting tax at source may issue a duplicate certificate on plain paper, with necessary details as contained in Form-27D.
+If an issued TCS certificate is lost, the person collecting tax at source may issue a duplicate certificate on plain paper, with necessary details as contained in Form No. 27D.
 The Assessing Officer (AO), before giving credit for the tax collected at source on the basis of the duplicate certificate, has to get the payment certified and obtain an Indemnity Bond from the assessee.

-The seller/Collector is required to file a quarterly return in form 27EQ on or before due date.
-The seller can file TCS return from his TRACES login or E-filing login.
+The seller/Collector is required to file a quarterly return in form 27EQ on or before the due date.
+The seller can file TCS return in following two ways:

 In case of purchase of jewellery, tax is collected by seller if the purchase amount exceeds Rs.
 5 lakhs Or when any amount is paid in cash to the jeweller.